Aroma-bota

 The Problem Area

-Fragrance retail spaces are densely organized with many brands competing for space and attention.
+Fragrance retail spaces are densely filled with many brands competing for space and attention.
 Current displays are static posters and shelving to present products, but they do not make you feel.

 Our Gap